When you are about to get braces treatment and have any doubt in your mind, you may ask, “Can braces change your jawline?“

-Braces make your face more symmetrical by fixing your overbite, underbite or, teeth misalignment.
+Braces make your face more symmetrical by fixing your overbite, underbite, or, teeth misalignment.

 When you have severe overcrowded teeth or spacing, one side of the jaw may slightly deviate.
-Braces rearrange the teeth by correcting teeth crowding or closing the gaps and make the teeth and jaw symmetrical.
+Braces rearrange the teeth by correcting teeth crowding or closing the gaps and making the teeth and jaw symmetrical.

 As a result, your jawline gets better.
 Correcting all of these problems also helps you improve your chewing and other habits.

 Braces can’t improve your jawline if the jaw bone isn’t normal in size or abnormally positioned.

 There are some types of the jaw that braces can’t fix: